-Between Fall Break and the end of the semester (on Wednesday November 30), each group will also turn in a "Check-in" progress report that reflects on the progress made so far and a discussion of what still needs to be done.
+Before the end of the semester (on Monday November 25 December 2 by 11:59 PM), each group will also turn in a "Check-in" progress report that reflects on the progress made so far and a discussion of what still needs to be done.

-Each student in a collaborative group will receive the same grade on all parts, unless one or more students fail to participate compared to the more active group members.
+Each student in a collaborative group will receive the same grade on all parts, unless one or more students fail to significantly participate compared to the more active group members.
 If there are problems with group participation, group members are encouraged to contact the professor during the semester so that any issues can be resolved to the benefit of all students.